Owen Hart: Hart Foundation (1997)

 After forming the Hart Foundation, Owen quickly gained singles gold of his own as he pinned Rocky Maivia to win his first WWF Intercontinental Championship.
 This meant that the Hart Foundation held every WWF title except the WWF Championship, cementing their dominance over the federation.
 It was not all success for Owen, though, as he and the British Bulldog lost the WWF Tag Team Championship to Stone Cold Steve Austin and Shawn Michaels on May 26, 1997.
 He began feuding with Austin shortly thereafter.

 Owen and Bulldog got a second chance at regaining the tag team titles after Michaels vacated his half of the championship due to an injury.
-On the edition of July 14, 1997 of Raw the two entered a tournament and won to face Austin and a partner of his choice that evening for the vacant titles.
+On the edition of July 14, 1997, of Raw the two entered a tournament and won to face Austin and a partner of his choice that evening for the vacant titles.
 That partner turned out to be Dude Love, who declared himself to be Austin's partner and helped him defeat Hart and Bulldog for the tag team championship.

 At SummerSlam in August, Hart was to defend his Intercontinental Championship against Austin in a "Kiss My Ass" match, where Hart put the title up against Austin having to kiss his buttocks if he lost.
 During the match, Hart botched a piledriver and dropped Austin on the top of his head, injuring his neck.
 Austin won the title from Hart that evening, but due to the injury was forced to vacate the title.
 Although the entire situation was an accident, the WWF decided to make it part of the storyline as Owen began wearing a T-shirt patterned after Austin's that read "Owen 3:16/I Just Broke Your Neck".
-Hart was then entered into a tournament to crown a new champion.

-Hart fought his way to the finals of the tournament to crown the next Intercontinental Champion and was set to face Faarooq at Badd Blood: In Your House.
+Hart was then entered into a tournament to crown a new Intercontinental Champion and reached the finals, being set to face Faarooq at Badd Blood: In Your House.
 Owen beat Faarooq with Austin's help.
 Afterward, Austin explained that he wanted to beat Hart for the title when he returned and would not allow Faarooq or anyone else to beat him.
 After Hart retained the title twice by disqualification between Bad Blood and Survivor Series in Montreal, Austin got his wish and defeated Hart for the Intercontinental Championship again.
 Later that night, the Montreal Screwjob took place.
 Bret left the WWF after Survivor Series and both the British Bulldog and Jim Neidhart were granted quick releases from their contracts to jump to WCW.
 This left Owen as the only Hart family member remaining in the WWF, due to his contractual obligations.